TRS Logo

 How should the death of a member be reported to TRS?

-When a member dies, a certified or original death certificate must be sent to TRS.
-The following information about the member must also be provided: the member's name, TRS membership number, Social Security number, and date of death.
-The person reporting the death must also provide his/her name, address, and phone number.
+Any individual can report the death of a member by calling TRS at 1 (888) 8-NYC-TRS or writing to TRS at 55 Water Street, New York, NY 10041.
+The following information about the member must also be provided: the member's name, TRS membership or retirement number, the last 4 digits of the member’s Social Security number, and the date of death.
+Persons reporting the death must also provide their name, address, and phone number.
+In all cases, an original death certificate or certified copy must be provided.

-For more information, please see the Guide to Death Benefits for Beneficiaries of Retired Members or the Guide to Death Benefits for Beneficiaries of Non-Retired Members .
+For a summary of the steps involved in the death benefit process, see Guide to Death Benefits for Beneficiaries of Retired Members or the Guide to Death Benefits for Beneficiaries of Non-Retired Members brochures.

 What documentation must be submitted in order to claim a death benefit?